TaleOfFriendship/digit_recognizer/README.md

 # digit_recognizer
-CNN for digit recognition using the MNIST handwritten digit database
+CNN wiith keras for digit recognition using the MNIST handwritten digit database